christiskatsouris/Computational-Econometrics-R/README.md

 1. What are the main econometric challenges when optimizing large portfolios?

 3. Can we construct an optimization function that relates centrality measures with risk measures?
 In particular, an estimation exercise which can shed light on computational aspects related to such a convex optimization approach is to implement an out-of-sample forecasting scheme (e.g., with a moving window of fixed length) based on the GMVP where penalization of central nodes is applied sequentially by removing one-central node at a time from the graph.
-This can be also done using different centrality measures (see, this [page](https://github.com/christiskatsouris/Network-Analysis-R) for definitions) as a robustness check.
+The above computational problem can be also done by varying the centrality measures (see, this [page](https://github.com/christiskatsouris/Network-Analysis-R) for definitions) as a robustness check.